LLNL/MuyGPyS/README.md

 ```

 An example surrogate classifier.
+Note that the analytic method for training `sigma_sq` is insensible for classification training, and so no `sigma_sq` method is provided.
 ```
 >>> from MuyGPyS.examples.classify import make_classifier
 >>> train_features, train_labels = load_train()  # imaginary train getter